 People with bad credit are often able to get these four types of cards: unsecured credit cards, secured credit cards, department store cards and gas credit cards, and prepaid credit cards.

-If you need to pay off a medical bill, the department store and gas cards won’t be very useful, and neither will secured credit cards since they require you to use your own money as collateral.
+If you need to pay off a medical bill, the department store and gas cards won’t be beneficial, and neither will secured credit cards since they require you to use your own money as collateral.
 And if you had your own money to pay the medical bill, you wouldn’t be in this situation in the first place!

 For more on credit cards for people with bad credit, read this article.